micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And instantly [the man] stood up before them and picked up what he had been lying on and went away to his house, [^i]recognizing _and_ praising _and_ thanking God.
+And instantly [the man] stood up before them and picked up what he had been lying on and went away to his house, recognizing _and_ praising _and_ thanking God.